w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 So, $dif = h-m \geq s_{cd}((1-\omega)p_H\_\mathsf{timely}p_\bot^{\D_m} - (1+\gamma) p_m\_\mathsf{timely})$.
 Let's denote $dif = m + \ell$ where $\ell \geq dif - (1+\gamma) p_m\_\mathsf{timely} s_{cd}$

 Assume that the last block of the previous sync-epoch is $B$.
 So, we only consider the chains that are constructed on top of $B$.
 Consider a chain $C$ which has finalized blocks spanned in subslots $sl_u$ and $sl_v = sl_u + s_{cd}$.
-The longest subchain produced between $sl_u$ and $sl_v$ is $h \geq 2m + \ell$ becuase of the honest chain growth among the chains constructed on top $B$.
-The longest subchain with more malicious blocks than the honest blocks is possibe with $m$ malicious blocks and $m$ honest blocks.
+The longest subchain produced between $sl_u$ and $sl_v$ is $h \geq 2m + \ell$ because of the honest chain growth among the chains constructed on top $B$.
+The longest subchain with more malicious blocks than the honest blocks is possible with $m$ malicious blocks and $m$ honest blocks.
 However, this chain can never beat the longest subchain produced at the end of $sl_u$ except with probability $\frac{1}{2^\ell}$.
 This means that there is not any subchain that has more malicious block and can be finalized except with a negligible probability.
-Therefore, all finalized chains in a synch epoch has more honest slot.
+Therefore, all finalized chains in a synch epoch has more honest slots.

 $$
 \tag{$\blacksquare$}